 Compared to some of the alternatives, machine embroidery requires very little manual labour, and this will often mean that it's a relatively affordable option.
 Other methods, such as hand-stitching, require a great deal of time and manpower, which you will have to pay a premium for.
 As a result, while it is still an investment, having your garments or accessories machine embroidered will typically be cheaper.

-Whether you're looking to brand your staff workwear, prepare stag-do T-shirts, or organise sports team kits, it's well worth considering machine embroidery.
+Whether you're looking to brand your staff workwear, prepare stag-do T-shirts, or organise sports team kits, it's well worth considering our machine embroidery service.
 Not only will you get a very professional finish, but the job will be completed very quickly.
 Plus, you're likely to find it's a lot more affordable than some of the alternatives.
 If you decide to go down this route, make sure you get in touch to discuss your requirements.